*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Not into the beach?
 Here are other ways to spend this afternoon:

 Check out my post on places to stay in Barcelona.
-If there’s one place I can recommend, it’s the Hotel Barcelona Catedral, a four-star hotel so dang near close the Barcelona Cathedral in the Gothic Quarter.
-Plus it’s in a prime location but is tucked away on a side street.
-If you want to know more, stay here!
+If there’s one place I can recommend, it’s the Hotel Barcelona Catedral, a four-star hotel so dang close the Barcelona Cathedral in the Gothic Quarter.
+Plus it’s in a prime location but is tucked away on a quiet side street.
 Check prices at Hotel Barcelona Catedral

 The Sagrada Familia always has a long queue.
 The rest of the attractions on this list may or may not, depending on the season.
 But don’t risk it.
 You only have three days!
 Your time is precious!

-May and June are good months to visit Barcelona because of the 70ºF/21ºC -ish weather.
+May and June are good months to visit Barcelona because of the warm, 70ºF/21ºC -ish weather.
 The city also puts on lively outdoor events like Primavera Sound and local festivals like La Diada de Sant Jordi, Barcelona’s Valentine’s Day when locals give each other books and roses.
 Spring isn’t full-fledged hot beach weather, but you’ll see locals starting to wear shorts in late June.
 Summer is an exciting time to be outdoors on the terraces and beaches, but it’s hot and crowded in July and August.
 Fall, specifically September, is the best time because of La Mercè Festival, a citywide festival of hundreds of events, in September.
 Summer crowds have died down a little, and the local kids are in school.
 You can also enjoy some beach weather in September until late October.
-Winter isn’t really the best time to go to Barcelona – only if you want be around lesser crowds, but you’ll have to wear your winter jackets (no snow).
+Winter isn’t really the best time to go to Barcelona because you can’t spend as much time outdoors or on the beach.
+BUT, you wil have lighter crowds.

 Think of it this way if you want to see Barcelona in three days.
 Mix and match, baby!